-Copays vs coinsurance: one charges fixed amounts per visit, the other takes a percentage of your bill.
-Find out which cost-sharing option fits your budget below.
+Copays charge a fixed amount per visit, while coinsurance takes a percentage of your bill.
+Find out which cost-sharing option fits your budget.

 Advertising & Editorial Disclosure